Templo Mayor

 View of the Templo Mayor and the surrounding buildings.

-The Templo Mayor (English: Main Temple) was the main temple of the Mexica people in their capital city of Tenōchtitlan, which is now Mexico City.
+The Templo Mayor (from Spanish: 'Main Temple') was the main temple of the Mexica people in their capital city of Tenōchtitlan, which is now Mexico City.
 Its architectural style belongs to the late Postclassic period of Mesoamerica.
-The temple was called Huēyi Teōcalli /nah/ in the Nahuatl language.
-It was dedicated simultaneously to Huitzilopochtli, god of war, and Tlaloc, god of rain and agriculture, each of which had a shrine at the top of the pyramid with separate staircases.
-The central spire was devoted to Quetzalcoatl in his form as the wind god, Ehecatl.
-The temple devoted to Huitzilopochtli and Tlaloc, measuring approximately 100 by 80 m at its base, dominated the Sacred Precinct.
+The temple was called Huēyi Teōcalli /nah/ in the Nahuatl language, meaning 'great church' or 'great house of god'.
+It was dedicated simultaneously to Huītzilōpōchtli, god of war, and Tlāloc, god of rain and agriculture, each of which had a shrine at the top of the pyramid with separate staircases.
+The central spire was devoted to Quetzalcōātl in his form as the wind god, Ehēcatl.
+The temple devoted to Huītzilōpōchtli and Tlāloc, measuring approximately 100 by 80 m at its base, dominated the Sacred Precinct.
 Construction of the first temple began sometime after 1325, and it was rebuilt six times.
 The temple was almost totally destroyed by the Spanish in 1521, and the Mexico City Metropolitan Cathedral was built in its place.

 The Zócalo, or main plaza of Mexico City today, was developed to the southwest of Templo Mayor, which is located in the block between Seminario and Justo Sierra streets.
 The site is part of the Historic Center of Mexico City, which was added to the UNESCO World Heritage List in 1987.
 It received 801,942 visitors in 2017.